gpergrossi/ForgeMods/README.md

    3. It should identify the aerogen project
    4. Click finish
    5. Ignore console errors, but you may want to check your Run Configurations and make sure you can execute the aerogen_client build.

+# Mod Development Info

+## Attaching Sources

+   If you need to attach sources and you IDE is not making it easy.
+Run `gradlew genSources` (takes a while) then locate the sources in `C:\Users\<username>\.gradle\caches\fabric-loom\1.17-mapped-net.fabricmc.yarn-1.17+build.11-v2\minecraft-1.17-mapped-net.fabricmc.yarn-1.17+build.11-v2-sources.jar`.
+Obviously the version info changes depending on all of your various versions (minecraft, fabric, yarn, etc.) but it was easier to show a full example.